petercort/split-the-trip/README.md

 # Split the Trip

-A web application for splitting expenses among friends during trips.
+A simple web app for splitting expenses during trips.

 ## Features